-The control panel on the Bosch 800 Series allows you to select the induction burner and then select the heat directly by tapping a linear numbers selection for the heat setting.
-You can go directly to the heat you want because all the numbers are set out in front of you to see.
+The control panel on the Bosch 800 Series allows you to select the induction burner.
+And then you select the heat directly by tapping a linear numbers selection for the heat setting.
+You can go directly to the heat you want.
+This is because all the numbers are set out in front of you to see.

-The control panel for the 500 series, 30-inch, has a similar process where you select the induction burner first and then select the heat but the heat setting comprises ‘+’ and ‘-‘ signs for you to toggle up or down to achieve the desired heat setting.
+The control panel for the 500 series, 30-inch, has a similar process where you select the induction burner first.
+You then select the heat.
+But the heat setting comprises ‘+’ and ‘-‘ signs for you to toggle up or down to achieve the desired heat setting.
 It takes a little bit longer.
-We are only talking seconds but if you think it will annoy you then the 800 series is probably more suitable.
+We are only talking seconds.
+But if you think it will annoy you then the 800 series is probably more suitable.

-Once I was familiar with the controls on the 500 series it was easy to select the heat setting I needed because I became familiar with cooking oatmeal or pasta or whatever the meal required.
-Therefore, at the beginning I realised my frustration was not so much about the control panel itself but more about my unfamiliarity with what level heat setting the recipe required.
+Once I was familiar with the controls on the 500 series it was easy to select the heat setting I needed.
+This is because I became familiar with cooking oatmeal or pasta or whatever the meal required.
+Therefore, at the beginning I realized my frustration was not so much about the control panel itself.
+It was more about my unfamiliarity with what level heat setting the recipe required.

 Like any new appliance you need time to adjust to the controls and find out what heat setting suits what food you’re cooking.